How to Tackle the Financial Cost of Cancer Care

 Jackie has been in remission for 1 year, and looking back, she says she wishes she had asked her doctor if she was eligible for any kind of cancer care financial assistance.

-“Things like free prescriptions, free services (including rides to the hospital, volunteer therapy, gym memberships with specific breast cancer trainers) were all available in my area, and I wish I had applied at the beginning of my diagnosis,” Jackie says.
+“Things like prescriptions, services (including rides to the hospital, volunteer therapy, gym memberships with specific breast cancer trainers) were all available in my area, and I wish I had applied at the beginning of my diagnosis,” Jackie says.
 “Even something as small as getting drugs covered for $30 a month really helps.”

 The Patient Advocate Foundation’s Caitlin Donovon advises patients to ask for financial assistance directly from the hospital.
 Many hospitals have financial assistance programs, but often they won’t tell you unless you ask.
 If you don’t qualify for the hospital’s financial assistance, Donovan says to ask the hospital for a referral to an outside program that might help you.
 There are also charitable and for-profit patient advocacy organizations that focus specifically on helping patients with high medical bills